SAP-samples/teched2025-AD164/exercises/ex10/README.md

 In the previous exercise, you've enhanced the Travel BO to support full transactional behavior – that is full create, update, and delete operations, and enable draft handling to temporarily store transient data until it is persisted in the database – [Exercise 9](../ex09/README.md).

 In this exercise, you will explore how to use the Entity Manipulation Language (EML) to consume – that is, read, update, create, and delete – instances of the _Travel_ BO via APIs from outside the RAP BO as well as outside of the RAP context.
-You will create the ABAP class `ZCL_AD164_EML_###` which contains sample access implementations via the EML APIs to the Travel BO is provided for the purpose.
+You will create the ABAP class `ZCL_AD164_EML_###` which contains sample access implementations via the EML APIs to the Travel BO.

 You will have the opportunity to test the _privileged mode_ enabled in [_Exercise 8_](../ex08/README.md).